Iraq asks United States for air support to counter rebels

 “No terrorist powers represent any sect or religion,” Jaafari said in the address, which included a broad promise of “reviewing the previous course” of Iraqi politics.
 Afterwards, most of the leaders, including Maliki and Usama al-Nujaifi, the leading Sunni present, walked away from each other in silence.

+Though the joint statement said only those directly employed by the Iraqi state should bear arms, thousands of Shi‘ite militiamen have been mobilised to defend Baghdad.

+With battles now raging just an hour’s drive north of the capital, Baghdad is on edge.
+The city of 7 million people saw fierce sectarian street fighting from 2006-2007 and is still divided into Sunni and Shi‘ite districts, some protected by razor wire and concrete blast walls.

-Additional reporting by Ghazwan Hassan, Ahmed Rasheed, Ned Parker, Oliver Holmes,; Mark Hosenball, Amena Bakr and Yara Bayoumi, Patricia Zengerle, David Alexander and Roberta; Rampton; Writing by Giles Elgood and David Stamp; Editing by Will Waterman, Robin Pomeroy and Peter Cooney
+Addtional reporting by Ghazwan Hassan, Ahmed Rasheed, Ned Parker, Oliver Holmes, Mark Hosenball, Amena Bakr and Yara Bayoumi; Writing by Giles Elgood and David Stamp; Editing by Will Waterman and Robin Pomeroy